Prune Belly Syndrome in Children

 If your child has mild prune belly syndrome, he or she may take antibiotics to prevent urinary tract infections.

 Some children may need surgery.
-A vesicostomy is surgery to make a small opening in the bladder through the abdomen to empty the bladder of urine.
-Other children may need to have surgery to rebuild the abdominal wall and urinary tract.
+A vesicostomy is surgery to make a small opening in the bladder through the belly to empty the bladder of urine.
+Other children may need to have surgery to rebuild the belly wall and urinary tract.
 In boys, a surgery to advance the testes into the scrotum may be done.
 This surgery is called orchiopexy.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.